-The travel clinic is conducted two Friday mornings per month.
+The travel clinic is conducted one to two Friday mornings per month.
 In addition to the vaccines provided at the regularly scheduled immunization clinics, yellow fever, typhoid, polio and rabies vaccines are also provided.
-In addition to the usual vaccine cost and administration fee for each vaccine given, a one-time $50.00 clinic fee is charged for this service.
+Travel clinic charges include the cost and administration fee for each vaccine, as well as a one-time $50 clinic fee.

 CDC country specific information is given to all clients.
 Clients will receive education about preventing traveler’s diarrhea, insect carried diseases and other valuable travel information.

 Click here for more information about travel immunizations.

 The Migrant and Seasonal Farm Worker (MSFW) program services migrants working in horticulture specialties, with livestock, packing and sorting procedures in food processing, as well as in traditional farming and harvesting crops.
 Free adult vaccination is provided to this population, including spouses.
 We hold monthly evening clinics in the Village of Brewster to serve the MSFW population.